DGTV11/BlogPostManager/README.md

 to the home page by clicking 'Back to menu'.

 ## Export page
-- If you want to export your posts, click the button 'Export' at the bottom of the home page.
+- If you want to export your posts, click the button 'Export' at the bottom of the home page to go to the export page.
+- In the 'Blog name' textfield, you can name your blog (NOT the blog posts, but the name for the blog which will have your blogs posts)
+- There is also a navigation bar that you can input the title and the link reference (href), which will be present in the html file at the top of the blog you made.
-- This will bring you to the export page, where you can name your blog, and you can install it with the 'Export' button on the right side
-- It will download the html file for your whole blog, where you can put it on Github Pages or anywhere you like!
+- You can install your blog with the 'Export' button on the right side.
+It will download the html file for your whole blog, where you can put it on Github Pages or anywhere you like!